hashgraph/stablecoin-studio/README.md

 You can now start developing on any of the modules.

+> To individual installation or running SDK/CLI/UI you can find all the information in their respective readme cited above.

 # Build
 When making modifications to any of the modules, you have to re-compile the dependencies, in this order, depending on which ones the modifications where made:
 ````bash